vik-s/quartz/content/projects/newsletter/long form/Impairments and Dual Conversion Receivers.md

 $$
 It is important to remember when to use the factor of 10 or 20 when calculating decibels.
 It depends on whether the input and output is expressed in power or voltage.
 This often becomes a simple source of error for RF engineers, which is why we are addressing it right at the start.

-Also note that both of these quantities are only ratios, and says nothing about how much actual voltage or power is present at the input or output.
+Both of these quantities are only ratios, and say nothing about how much actual voltage or power is present at the input or output.
 When talking about absolute terms, we use yet another decibel metric called dBm - decibels over milliwatt.

 $$
 P_{dBm} = 10 \log\frac{P_{sig}}{1 \text{mW}}